Kate Medlin (MBACP)

 from MHCPC (Manor House Centre for Psychotherapy and Counselling - www.manorhousecentre.org.uk)

-I currently work for a University Counselling Service, and as the school counsellor at a girl's grammar school as well as running my own private practice in North London.
+I currently work for a University Counselling Service, as well as running my own private practice in North London.

-I have run Parent Support Groups and several workshops mainly concentrating on redusing work related stress.
+I have run Parent Support Groups and various workshops and therapy groups mainly concentrating on reducing work related stress.

-I teach an Introduction to Counselling Course at Middlesex University Summer School Programme
+I teach an Introduction to Counselling Course at Middlesex University Summer.

 I write an advice column for Bella Magazine.